 AI algorithms are based on data analysis that predicts the future.
 This implies that AI testing is primarily reliant on data.

 Many AI-powered testing solutions are now available to assist with unit testing, API testing, UI testing, and other tasks.
 Visual testing is a famous illustration of how AI may be used in testing.

 Within the last few years, the software sector has evolved dramatically.
-While it is difficult to forecast exactly what the next decade will bring, undoubtedly, as the IT sector continuously evolves, a new variety of challenges will appear, providing a whole new set of issues for quality assurance professionals to solve.
+While it is difficult to forecast precisely what the next decade will bring, as the IT sector continuously evolves, a new variety of challenges will appear, providing a new set of issues for quality assurance professionals to solve.

 While QA professionals are sometimes overlooked, their contributions to DevOps are becoming more widely recognized.
-Simultaneously, testing will become endemic throughout other aspects of the software lifecycle process, with rapidly emerging technologies bringing tests within reach of a larger number of team members.
+Simultaneously, testing will become endemic throughout other aspects of the software lifecycle process, with rapidly emerging technologies bringing tests within reach of a more significant number of team members.